mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Even on a less advanced world, there might be examples of higher technology.
 A warlord on a primitive planet might enforce their rule with advanced weapons imported from offworld; colony worlds are often dependent on their sponsor civilization for supplies and support.
 Some low-technology worlds are aware of the larger universe and have consciously decided to reject advanced technology.

 TL0 (Primitive) No technology.
-TL0 worlds have only discovered the simplest tools and principles and are on par with Earth’s Stone Age.
+TL0 worlds have only discovered the simplest tools and principles and are on par with Earth's Stone Age.

 TL1 (Primitive) Roughly on a par with Bronze or Iron age technology.
 TL1 science is mostly superstition but manufacture weapons and work metals.